mkostrun/omega-iseries-pid-server/README.md

 Querying the progress of *soak* is done the same way.
 Upon completion of soak the PID enters *standby* state and the hot plate is turned off.

-Don't forget to reset the value of set point 1 at that time.
+At this time it is neccessary to turn-off *ramp* and *soak* and re-set the set point 1 to (the value I prefer of) 22.0 C:
 ```
+ramp=0
+OK
+soak=0
+OK
 sp1=22
+OK
 store sp1
+sp1=22.0 stored
 ```